Scum (video game): Development

 Scum was first announced in August 2016.
 It was set to be published by Devolver Digital, as fellow Croatian developer and Devolver division Croteam negotiated a deal to fund the game's development in 2015.
 The game was released into early access on August 29, 2018.
 Publishing rights reverted to Gamepires sometime in 2019 after Devolver and Croteam left the project; Gamepires would later be acquired by Jagex, securing a publisher as a result.

 Reception

 The game was named as one of the best indie games of PAX East 2018 by Game Informer.
 It received similar attention from GameSpot, listing it as among the most noteworthy games of PAX East 2018.
 The game sold over 250,000 copies within its first 24 hours in early access, 700,000 in its first week, and over one million sales by the third week.

+As of February 26, 2026, the game sold nearly 6 million copies.